hpc-maths/samurai/doc/source/tutorial/interval.rst

         y: 15
             x: [14, 16[

-The key of the map in :cpp:class:`samurai::CellList` is the index in `y` and the value of the key is the list of intervals in the x-direction for this index.
+The key of the map in :cpp:class:`samurai::CellList` is the index in `y` and the value of the key is the list of intervals in the x-direction for this key (index).

-The :cpp:class:`samurai::CellArray` is
+On the other hand, the :cpp:class:`samurai::CellArray` is

 .. code::